astronautas/astronautas.github.io/_posts/2023-12-19-bloom-filters-part-1.md

 }
 ```

-Our filter relies on bit-backed buckets, a departure from hash sets using an array for buckets (since again we do not store keys).
+Our filter relies on bit-backed buckets, a departure from hash sets using an array for buckets (since keys are not persisted).
 We use bits to indicate whether a bucket holds an element.
 The 8-bit limit in the code above simplifies the initial implementation, addressing challenges in directly manipulating bits on most architectures.
 Constructing a bitset from smaller memory units is a significant hassle.

 Also, if you zoom in on the `insert` and `get` methods, you will notice that to get/set individual bits, we need to perform bit shift operations.
 This is because, once again, the smallest memory unit is a byte, and we cannot address individual bits directly.